Zodsmar/Amidst-Seed-Hunter-1.13/README.md

 You will need to set up Amidst to work properly.
 Amidst Seed Hunter works by searching for the unique biome color codes, as well as the colors used in the various structures icons, in the Amidst window.
 For best results, please do the following prior to running Amidst Seed Hunter:
 * Turn on the grid and zoom to set the search area.
 If you want the biomes to appear within 2048 blocks, for instance, be sure that a square (centered on 0,0) is visible in the Amidst window.
 You will want to adjust the size of the window so that the seed information window is just slightly above the search area, and the icon in the lower right is just below it.
 Take a look at debug_image.jpg for help visualizing this.
 * Once you've set the zoom, turn off the grid.
 * If you're only concerned with biomes, you can turn off all other layers.
 Otherwise, add the layers for the structures you're searching for.
+* (To use the new search function set Time To wait below 500.
+Default: 100) If using this ALL layers must be **off**!
 * You're set!
 You can run Amidst Seed Hunter!

 Choose the biomes and/or structures you'd like to include in your search, as well as any you want to make sure don't appear (if desired).